Kong/docs.konghq.com/app/2.0.x/go.md

 ### Environment consistency constraints

-Golang development is well known for its low entry barrier and ease of deployment; even complex programs written in Go might be distributed as a single executable that you can copy anywhere and run directly.
-To make this possible, the compiler generates statically linked executables by default.
-A significant drawback of this choice is that it makes very difficult to extend a "finished" Go program.
+Golang development is well known for its low entry barrier and ease of deployment.
+Even complex programs written in Go can be distributed as a single executable that you can copy anywhere and run directly.

+To make this possible, the compiler generates statically-linked executables by default.
+A significant drawback of this choice is that it makes extending a "finished" Go program very difficult.
 There are several ways around this limitation, but most of them involve some form of interprocess communication.
-Since this is really well supported by the language and basic libraries, it's usually a very good solution; but this isn't always the case.
+Since this is well supported by the language and basic libraries, it's usually a very good solution, but this isn't always the case.

 The extension strategy chosen for Kong is one very common in other languages: a plugin is a dynamically loaded module.
 To allow this, the compiler no longer produces fully static programs, now the executable and plugins depend on the system libraries.